GhostKraft/Archlinux2019-reinstall/README.md

    wget git.io/fjUo1 && sh fjUo1
    ```

-The installation of the minimum system with WM FLUXBOX.
+The installation of the minimum system .

-Part 2 is automatically installed and this is the basic installation of ArchLinux without programs and settings.
+Part 2 is automatically installed and this is the basic installation of ArchLinux.

 # Customize the script for yourself